Marcellus Murray was born on Sept. 19, 1873 near Normalville, Fayette County, PA the son of Elijah and Hannah (Minerd) Murray.

 Daughter Louella Catherine Lawver (1926-1993) was born on Jan.
 29, 1926 in Connellsville, PA.
 In about 1952, she wed Raymond Charles "Dutch" Furman (April 20, 1930-1954), a native of Point Marion, PA and the son of Martin J. and Anna (Gansor) Furman.
 News of their marriage license application was published in the Connellsville Daily Courier.
 The couple separated by February 1953, with Raymond ordered to pay Louella $70 a month in support.
 She remained in Brier Hill while he lived at 39 North Mount Vernon Avenue, Uniontown, and earned a living as a roofer.
 Tragically, on the fateful day of April 25, 1954, he was discovered badly injured, lying along U.S. Route 40 West near the police barracks.
 An investigation discovered that he had walked into a trailer truck in a hit-and-run incident and ruled it a highway accident.
 He was rushed to Uniontown Hospital, where doctors found him suffering from a fractured skill, fractures of his right and left ribs and a lacerated left lung and liver.
 Burial was in St. Mary's Cemetery, Uniontown, following a prayer service led by Rev. Fr.
 John Blazie.
 The Uniontown Morning Herald said in a related story that he "was the fifth member of St. Mary's R.C.
 Church parish to die since last Monday."
 Louella endured for another nearly four decades.
 The spectre of death swept her away at age 67 in Boone County, KY on Dec.
 18, 1993.
 Her remains are interred in Floral Hills Memorial Gardens in Taylor Mill, KY.

 Son Amnie Eugene "Bud" Lawver (1928-2000) was born on Jan.
 5, 1928 in Springfield Township, Fayette County.
-He was joined in marriage with Ruth DeWitt ( ? - ? ).
+He was joined in marriage with Ruth DeWitt (Nov.
+12, 1930-2006), originally from Garrett County, MD and the daughter of Rev. Cecil C. and Bertha L. (Rodeheaver) Dewitt.
 They remained married for a remarkable 52 years.
-The couple resided in East Millsboro, PA and bore these children -- Ruth Rankin, Nancy Koffler, Amnie E. Lawver Jr., Kathy Diane Hersh and Cora Lucille Lawver.
-Amnie owned and operated Lawver Scrap Iron and Metal, a business in East Millsboro.
+The couple resided in East Millsboro, PA and bore four children -- Ruth Walters Rankin, Nancy Koffler, Amnie E. Lawver Jr., Kathy Diane Hersh and Cora Lucille Lawver.
+Amnie was a truck driver and owned and operated Lawver Scrap Iron and Metal, a business in East Millsboro.
+Ruth worked for Connellsville Sportswear and assisted her husband in his business.
+They attended Full Gospel Church of Mount Braddock.
 Sadly, while a patient in Beverly Health Care Center in Uniontown, he died at the age of 72 on Sept.
 9, 2000.
 His funeral was led by Rev. Albert Taxacher, with burial in Mount Tabor Cemetery.
+Ruth outlived her spouse and remained in East Millsboro.
+She moved into Uniontown over the last eight months of life.
+Death swept her away at age 75 on Feb.
+13, 2006.
+An obituary appeared in the Uniontown Herald Standard.

 Daughter Dortha Mae Lawver (1930-1975) was born on Jan.
 21, 1930 in Connellsville, PA.
 Her first husband was (?)
 Janecko ( ? - ? ).
 The marriage ended in divorce, with Dorotha maintaining a home in Clarksville, PA.
 Then on July 13, 1959, at the age of 30, she traveled to Winchester, VA to be married to 46-year-old bus driver Clyde Alton Bennett (1912-1984), a native of Clarksville and the son of Clyde A. and Minerva (Bane) Bennett.
 Robert M. Grim officiated.
 Clde also had been married previously, to Helen Auvil, and brought their daughter into the marriage with Dortha, Barbara Baer.
 The second marriage resulted in a daughter of their own, Asenath "Sennie" Helmantoler.
 During World War II, Clyde served with the U.S. Army, assigned to Company E, 354th Infantry, 89th Division.
 Dortha entered the realm of eternity at age 45 on Oct.
 20, 1975.
 Her remains were lowered into the sacred soil of Buckingham Cemetery in Deemston, Washington County, PA.
 Clyde outlived her by nine years.
 He died at age 71 on Aug.
 7, 1984.